Chunde/Image-Cropper-For-Computer-Vision/README.md

 Please check the video on using the tool http://www.phyxs.com/down_load/image-cropper-for-computer-vision Note
-If you use this souce code, please send me a message about your project name or any information if it is good for shareing with the community.
+If you use this souce code, please send me a message about your project name or any information if it is good for sharing with the community.